gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    used), and the DTLS epoch.

-   The basic functionalities and how things are related is described below.
+   The basic functionalities and how things are related is described
+   below:

-   The process starts with a SCTP association where DTLS 1.3 Chunk usage has been negotiated and this key-management method has been agreed in the SCTP INIT and INIT-ACK.
+   * The process starts with a SCTP association where DTLS 1.3 Chunk usage has been negotiated and this key-management method has been agreed in the SCTP INIT and INIT-ACK.
 To initialize and authenticate the peer the DTLS handshake is exchanged as SCTP user messages with the DTLS Chunk Key-Management Messages PPID (see section 10.6 of
-   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}) until an initial DTLS connection has been established.
+   {{I-D.draft-ietf-tsvwg-sctp-dtls-chunk}}) until an initial DTLS connection has been established.
 If the DTLS handshake fails, the SCTP association is aborted.
 With successful handshake and authentication of the peer the key material is exported from the DTLS